FirelyTeam/Firely.Fhir.ValidationDemo/examples/contents.md

     * It must be of type "document"
     * It cannot have a total or link.
     * There must be at least one entry.
+* `patient-clinicalTrial.xml` - an extension used by the patient resource.